 Suggested reading: Explore the benefits of mobile commerce along with tips on how you can optimise the mCommerce experience in our blog, ‘6 Benefits of mCommerce’.

 2. Guide customers through the buyer’s journey

 Surfacing the right message or incentive to the right people at the right time is the key to a truly tailored and memorable customer experience.

-Tools like Salesfire’s Digital Assistant which can display and store CRO campaigns will allow you to strategically suggest products or show messages at the most influential moment in the buying process.
+Tools like Salesfire’s Digital Assistant which can display and store campaigns will allow you to strategically suggest products or show messages at the most influential moment in the buying process.

 This targeted messaging technique allows you to assist shoppers in finding their perfect product, guide users through the sales funnel and ultimately increase your conversion rate.

 Keeping it consistent and cohesive across all of your platforms ensures each customer receives the same experience with your brand, no matter where they find you from.

 Whether they interact with your brand through your site, social media, video content or emails, providing an omnichannel experience allows customers to browse without any issues.